 The first thing most people notice when they walk into our dining room is all the conversation and socializing going on!
 Part of this comes from our assigned seating program, in which residents sit with people who share common interests at each meal.
 We find that this approach helps create strong bonds of friendship.
 Of course, it’s flexible; should a resident wish to move to a new table, that’s just fine.

-Our residents often tell us how much they like our food – not surprising, since our chef is a graduate of La Cordon Bleu Culinary School, which originally started in Paris, France.
+Our residents often tell us how much they like our food.
 We have regular food servers; our caregivers are reserved for providing assisted living care, not waiting on residents in the dining room.
 All meals are served restaurant style, with two entrée choices available at both lunch and dinner.
 We can also handle most special diets, except pureed diets.
 If a resident has dietary restrictions, their photo and list of restrictions are posted in our kitchen.
 Snacks are available in our bistro 24 hours a day – so that a resident can get a quick bite even if it’s in the middle of the night.